 Skip to main content

 Budapest is generally a safe city during day and night compared to other big cities.
-Petty crimes like pickpocketing, theft, and scams may however occur.
+The crime rate in Budapest is 33.99 out of 100, according to Numbeo.
+This is considered a low crime level, however, petty crimes like pickpocketing, theft, and scams may occur.

-Some residents of Budapest, especially the older ones may be offensive or rarely hostile towards people of colour and members of the LGBTQ+ community.
+The younger residents of Budapest are more tolerant, but the older ones may be offensive or rarely hostile towards people of colour and members of the LGBTQ+ community.
 But these are rare instances.
-Or in the worst-case scenario, these people just shout offensive things but do nothing.

 Travelling is also safe in Hungary.
-Students can travel without stress on public transport, taxis, rented cars, on bikes, and even on foot.
+Students studying in Budapest can travel without stress on public transport, taxis, rented cars, bikes, and even on foot.

 Is Budapest safe?